dellsystem/dellsystem.github.io/tech.md

 * Ben Tarnoff for Jacobin: [A Socialist Silicon Valley](https://www.jacobinmag.com/2018/04/big-tech-techlash-facebook-cambridge-analytica)
 * Francesca Bria for openDemocracy: [The robot economy may already have arrived](https://www.opendemocracy.net/can-europe-make-it/francesca-bria/robot-economy-full-automation-work-future)
 * Grace Blakeley for Novara Media: [Robots Aren’t Coming for Our Jobs – Capitalists Are](http://novaramedia.com/2018/03/20/robots-arent-coming-for-our-jobs-capitalists-are/).
 A really excellent perspective that considers the ideological drive that led to "globalisation" (a highly suspect nominalisation if there ever was one) being blamed for problems created by capitalism.
+* Stacy Mitchell for The Nation: [Amazon Doesn’t Just Want to Dominate the Market—It Wants to Become the Market](https://www.thenation.com/article/amazon-doesnt-just-want-to-dominate-the-market-it-wants-to-become-the-market/)
+	* I really like this: _"Amazon will undoubtedly respond to any effort to rein it in by making its dominance seem like the inevitable outcome of technological progress.
+When Bezos was asked several years ago about his company’s effect on publishers and booksellers, he responded: “Amazon is not happening to bookselling; the future is happening to bookselling.”
+Bezos would like us to believe that we shouldn’t expect to enjoy the benefits of the digital revolution without surrendering our markets to Amazon’s control."_

 #### On venture capital